-According to Federal Regulations, students who fail to make satisfactory progress towards their degree or certificate will lose their ability to receive Federal Student Aid.

-- This regulation applies to all students, including those that have not previously received financial aid. - Students who lose their aid may appeal the loss provided there are mitigating circumstances that inhibited their academic progress. - If mitigating circumstances do not exist, you may take classes at your own expense to demonstrate improvement for a future appeal. - To otherwise restore eligibility, students must achieve the GPA and hours target as defined in the policy.
+- According to federal regulations, students who fail to make satisfactory academic progress towards their degree or certificate will lose their ability to receive Federal Student Aid (FSA). - This regulation applies to all students applying for financial aid, including those that have not previously received financial aid. - During the first evaluation where a student has failed to meet SAP, they may qualify for a "warning" semester during which they may retain their eligibility to receive FSA. - Students who lose their aid may appeal the loss provided there are mitigating circumstances that inhibited their academic progress. - If an appeal is approved, the student's FSA eligibility is reinstated for one probationary semester. - If mitigating circumstances do not exist, students may take classes at their own expense to demonstrate improvement for a future appeal. - To otherwise restore eligibility students must achieve the GPA and hours target as defined in the policy.

-Our university system evaluates SAP at the beginning of each semester, defined as a 16-week period of academic study, and prior to the student receiving FSA for the first time at our university.
+SAP is evaluated based on grades posted at the end of each semester and prior to the beginning of the upcoming semester (defined as a 16-week period of academic study), as well as prior to the student receiving FSA for the first time at APUS.